multiplex/multiplex.js/README.md

 #### - ECMAScript 6 iteration protocols
 [Iteration protocols](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols) is an addition of ECMAScript 6.
-Objects implementing this protocol can be used as an *Enumerable* source in Multiplex and are discussed in the next section.
+Objects implementing this protocol can be used as an *Iterable* source in Multiplex and are discussed in the next section.